Writing Style Guide

 alma mater: Lowercased and not italicized except in reference to St. Lawrence’s alma mater (song), the title of which is “Alma Mater” (uppercase, in quotation marks, and note no “The.”)
 If you are a Laurentian, the name of your alma mater’s alma mater is “Alma Mater.”

 alumnus, alumni, alumna, alumnae: Use in reference to those who have completed at least two semesters at St. Lawrence.
 (The Latin root “alum” means “student,” not “graduate.”)
 Use alumnus (alumni in the plural) when referring to a man who has attended a school.
 Use alumna (alumnae) when referring to a woman who has attended a school.
 Use alumni when referring to a group of men and women or a group whose gender allocation cannot be determined.
 The shortcut “alum” is to be avoided except in very casual references or in quotes.
+NOTE: The gender specificity of the Latin terms are currently under debate and the use of “graduate” to identify any Laurentian is preferred in general or when gender identity is unknown.

 Alumni Association, Alumni Executive Council